 Regional macroeconomic indicators are revised in harmony with the revisions of annual national accounts.
 Update data include results of an occasional revision of the annual national accounts in 2014 related to the transition to the new ESA 2010 European accounting standard.
-Data for 2015 are for the time being based on a preliminary version of annual national accounts.
+Data for 2015 and2016 are based on a preliminary version of the annual national accounts.